Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Proofs of the main results

 We color the unit squares on the square lattice black and white so that two adjacent unit squares have different colors.
 Without loss of generality, we assume that the Aztec rectangle $\AR_{x-h,0}^{h+k_1,h-k+k_1}$ (in the definition of Type 1 $\mathcal{Q}$-regions) has white unit squares along its northwest boundary.

 By Remark \ref{heightrmk}, the top of the region $\mathcal{H}=\mathcal{H}_{x,h}(k_1,\dots,k_s-1;t_1,\dots,t_{s-1})$ is always below or on the line $y=n$.

 We apply Kuo's Theorem \ref{Kuo3} to the dual graph of $G$ the region $\mathcal{Q}_{x,h}(k_1,\dots,k_s-1;t_1,\dots,t_{s-1})$.
-We pick the four vertices $u,v,w,s$ as in Figure \ref{Kuogeneral2}(a) (for $s=3,k_1=2,k_2=k_3=1, t_1=1, t_2=2, h=8$\footnote{Our arguments in this proof work regardless the value of $x$.
-Thus, to make our illustrating figures simple, we do not give any particular value for $x$ the figures.}) and Figure \ref{Kuogeneral2}(b) (for $s=3,k_1=2,k_2=2, k_3=3, t_1=1, t_2=2, h=12$).
+We pick the four vertices $u,v,w,s$ as in Figure \ref{Kuogeneral2}(a) (for\footnote{Our arguments in this proof work regardless the value of $x$.
+Thus, to make our illustrating figures simple, we do not give any particular value for $x$ the figures.} $s=3, k_1=2, k_2=1, k_3=3, t_1=1, t_2=2, h=14$) and Figure \ref{Kuogeneral2}(b) (for $s=3,k_1=2,k_2=2, k_3=3, t_1=1, t_2=2, h=12$).
 The vertices $u,v$ correspond to the shaded unit squares, the vertices $w,s$ correspond to the white unit squares with bold boundary in those figures.
-In particular, the vertices $u$ and $v$ correspond to the leftmost and the rightmost black unit square in the region; $s$ corresponds to the white unit square at the position $2(k_2+\dotsc+k_{s-1}+t_1+\dotsc+t_{s-1})$ on the base, and $w$ corresponds to the white unit square at the position $2(k_2+\dotsc+k_{s}+t_1+\dotsc+t_{s-1})$ on the base if such vertex exists (as in Figure \ref{Kuogeneral2}(a)), otherwise we pick the $w$-square as the lowest white unit square on the stair going southwest from the unit square corresponding to $v$ (as in Figure \ref{Kuogeneral2}(b)).
+In particular, the vertices $u$ and $v$ correspond to the leftmost and the rightmost black unit square in the region; $s$ corresponds to the white unit square that is $2(k_2+\dotsc+k_{s-1}+t_1+\dotsc+t_{s-1})-1$ units to the right of the leftmost unit square on the base, and $w$ corresponds to the white unit square that is $2(k_2+\dotsc+k_{s}+t_1+\dotsc+t_{s-1})-1$ units to the right of the leftmost unit square on the base if such vertex exists (as in Figure \ref{Kuogeneral2}(a)), otherwise we pick the $w$-square as the lowest white unit square on the stair going southwest from the unit square corresponding to $v$ (as in Figure \ref{Kuogeneral2}(b)).

 Consider the region corresponding to the graph $G-\{v,w\}$.
 It has several dominoes, which are forced to be in any tiling of the region.
-By removing these dominoes, we get back the region $\mathcal{Q}_{x,h}(k_1,\dots,k_s;t_1,\dots,$ $t_{s-1})$ (see the shaded region restricted by the bold contour in Figure \ref{Kuogeneral2b}(a) for $s=3,k_1=2,k_2=k_3=1, t_1=1, t_2=2, h=8$).
+By removing these dominoes, we get back the region $\mathcal{Q}_{x,h}(k_1,\dots,k_s;t_1,\dots,$ $t_{s-1})$ (see the shaded region restricted by the bold contour in Figure \ref{Kuogeneral2b}(a) for $s=3,k_1=2, k_2=1, k_3=3, t_1=1, t_2=2, h=14$).